mikedesu/raylib-rpg-c/src/MESSAGE.md

 My own thoughts derived from your analysis:

+- [ ] There is now a bug where taking lethal damage with a shield does not kill the player
 - [ ] Shields will need durability soon as well as durability reduction and breaking handled